isprojects/mstform/README.md

 `friend` the `user` is included automatically in this case the `user` field.

-`autoLoad` makes the friend references automatically reload whenever `user` is modified.
-This is useful for select widgets, which may need to refresh their list of options based on the values in other fields.
-If you leave it off (the default) then you are responsible for this yourself.
+Select widgets may need to refresh their list of options based on the values in other fields.
+If you want to enable this you can call `autoLoadReaction()` on `references`.
+If you don't call it (the default) then you are responsible for this yourself.
 This is useful for autocomplete widgets which only reload when the user interacts with them.

 Note: mstform does not yet not implement any cache eviction facilities, either from the container or from the search results.